Hazeldene School

 What we do if there is a concern?

-If we have a concern about a particular pupil we will follow the school’s normal safeguarding procedures, including discussing with the school’s Designated Safeguarding Lead and Prevent Lead, Joanne Sumner, or a member of the Safeguarding Team where deemed necessary, with children’s social care.
+If we have a concern about a particular pupil we will follow the school’s normal safeguarding procedures, including discussing with the school’s Designated Safeguarding Lead and Prevent Lead, Mark Wilson, or a member of the Safeguarding Team where deemed necessary, with children’s social care.

 We may also contact the local police force or dial 101 (the non-emergency number).
 They can talk to us in confidence about concerns and help us gain access to support and advice.